 - It will take about three weeks until they are ready, the blossoms will be crisp, and the stems quite hard.

 - Snip fresh hydrangeas when there has been no rain or humidity in the air.

 - For best results, wait until the blossom heads feel a bit papery and have just begun to fade before snipping them.

 - Once done, display in vases or store away sealed in plastic bags until needed.

-- Handle very gingerly as they are quite delicate.
+- Handle them very gingerly, as they are pretty delicate.

-- To preserve as much color as possible, dry them in a dark location since the sun or light can quicken the fading.
+- Dry them in a dark location to preserve as much color as possible since the sun or light can quicken the fading.

 - They can last for about a year, just long enough to get a fresh batch from next season’s garden.